jrlmx/sourdough/README.md

 ## Customizing

-A key feature of this tool is its use of a `./stubs` directory.
-Any files placed in this folder will be copied into the new Laravel project, preserving their directory structure.
+A key feature of this tool is its use of an embedded `./stubs` directory.
+Any files placed in this folder (pre-build) will be copied into the new Laravel project, preserving their directory structure.
 However, **it will MERCILESSLY overwrite existing files** without asking—so handle with care.

 ## Installation